sjjgh/sjjgh.github.io/_post/2025-01-30-Understanding-Graph.md

 Many of them felt a bit odd to me—not because they were wrong, but because they often focused on inventing increasingly sophisticated tricks on graphs, without clearly explaining the intuition behind them.
 You often see phrases like “Better neighborhood modeling,” “enhance aggregation power,” “Structure-aware representations,” or “Expressive node representations.”
 They sound convincing, but I often find myself wondering what they really refer to beneath the surface.

 Coming from a mathematics and physics background, I tend to care more about the reasoning behind a phenomenon rather than engineering a black-box method.
-For me, good intuition usually starts with a more basic question: what is a graph, and how should we think about it in machine learning?

 I believe that doing machine learning with graphs should begin with a clearer understanding of the nature of graphs themselves, as well as how features and embeddings associcated with them.